Residency: Equine Internal Medicine

 Clinical duty consists of primary responsibility for patients admitted to the equine medicine service.
 This will consist of outpatients seen during daily receiving, emergency patients admitted to the service during the day, and emergency patients admitted at night and transferred to the service in the morning.
 A senior clinician will serve as co-clinician on all cases under the care of a resident.

 Professional development consists of scholarly activities that develop clinical and writing skills, research activities, and studying for the ACVIM board examination.
 This time is designated for study, research, and writing.
-Elective rotations in radiology, anesthesiology, and anatomic/clinical pathology are to be taken during professional development time.
+Elective rotations in radiology, ultrasound, and anatomic/clinical pathology are to be taken during professional development time.
 Vacation (10 days per year) should also be scheduled during this time.
-A plan for each professional development block must be submitted and approved by the resident’s advisor at least one month prior to the block.

 When on clinical duty, the residents must take an active role in student education aside from case management through topic discussions, assignments, and procedure supervision.
 The residents will also participate in teaching 1-2 labs for veterinary students.
 These labs are designed to teach examination and restraints techniques, diagnostic procedures, imaging, etc. in horses.

-- Equine medicine rounds, weekly, Tues at 8AM.
-These rounds are designed to provide topic reviews for ACVIM boards preparation and critical discussion of current literature related to equine medicine.
+- Large animal internal medicine rounds, weekly, Wednesday at 8AM.
+These rounds are designed to provide topic reviews for ACVIM boards preparation and critical discussion of current literature related to large animal internal medicine.

-- Journal Club, weekly, Wed 8AM.
-These rounds are designed to provide an opportunity to participate in critical discussion of current literature related to equine medicine and surgery.
+- Equine and Food Animal Journal Club, weekly, Tuesday and Friday 8AM.
+These rounds are designed to provide an opportunity to participate in critical discussions of current literature related to equine and food animal medicine.

 - House Officer Seminars, weekly, Thursday at 8AM.
-Each resident will give one of these per year.
+Each resident will give one of these during the residency program.